breatheco-de/content/src/content/lesson/how-to-create-unit-testing-with-Javascript-and-Jest.md

 ## Benefits of using Unit Testing:

-+ **you can find and prevent bugs easily** If there is a problem in the future you'll be to identify the cause a lot faster than having to trough all the code.
++ **You can find and prevent bugs easily** If there is a problem in the future you'll be to identify the cause a lot faster than having to trough all the code.
 Also your end-user will be very happy to not have a buggy product.

 + **Unit Testing saves time....and money** When writing Unit tests you may identify many possible bugs and fix them right away, instead of fixing them in different stages of the product.